 We cannot predict whether we will encounter problems with our ongoing, planned or any future clinical trials that will cause regulatory agencies, institutional review boards, or us to suspend or delay a trial.
-For example, in November, 2018, we announced the temporary suspension of the Phase1 clinical the trial for CB4211, our lead MBT candidate, in order to address injection site reactions that have been unexpectedly persistent and we cannot provide any assurance that we will be able to resume the trial in a timely manner, or at all.
+For example, in November 2018, we announced the temporary suspension of the Phase 1 clinical trial for CB4211, our lead MBT candidate, in order to address injection site reactions and we resumed the trial in June 2019.
 Clinical trials and clinical data collection protocols can be delayed for a variety of reasons, including:

-- the occurrence of unacceptable drug-related side effects or adverse events experienced by participants in our clinical trials; - discussions with the FDA regarding the scope or design of our clinical trials and clinical data collection protocols; - delays or the inability to obtain required approvals from institutional review boards or other responsible entities at clinical sites selected for participation in our existing or future clinical trials; - adverse findings in clinical or nonclinical studies related to the safety of our product candidates in humans;
+- unanticipated consequences of the formulation of the product candidate requiring us to pause the trial to investigate alternative formulations; - the occurrence of unacceptable drug-related side effects or adverse events experienced by participants in our clinical trials; - discussions with the FDA regarding the scope or design of our clinical trials and clinical data collection protocols;

-- the amendment of clinical trial or data collection protocols to reflect changes in regulatory requirements and guidance or other reasons as well as subsequent re-examination of amendments of clinical trial or data collection protocols by institutional review boards or other responsible bodies; and - the need to repeat or conduct additional clinical trials as a result of inconclusive or negative results, failure to replicate positive early clinical data in subsequent clinical trials, failure to deliver an efficacious dose of a product candidate, poorly executed testing, a failure of a clinical site to adhere to the clinical protocol, an unacceptable study design or other problems.
+- delays or the inability to obtain required approvals from institutional review boards or other responsible entities at clinical sites selected for participation in our existing or future clinical trials; - adverse findings in clinical or nonclinical studies related to the safety of our product candidates in humans; - the amendment of clinical trial or data collection protocols to reflect changes in regulatory requirements and guidance or other reasons, as well as subsequent reexamination of amendments of clinical trial or data collection protocols by institutional review boards or other responsible bodies; and - the need to repeat or conduct additional clinical trials as a result of inconclusive or negative results, failure to replicate positive early clinical data in subsequent clinical trials, failure to deliver an efficacious dose of a product candidate, poorly executed testing, a failure of a clinical site to adhere to the clinical protocol, an unacceptable study design or other problems.